BIDS/repro-case-studies/case-studies-2/wkrause.md

 ---
-title: Maintaining a Reproducible Database of Political Competition
+title:  Maintaining a Reproducible Database on Political Parties, Elections, and Governments
 running: Political Database
 author: Werner Krause and Dag Tanneberg
 ---